IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-bigquery-guardium/README.md

 * Configure the policies you require.
 See [policies](/docs/#policies) for more information.
 * You must have permission for the S-Tap Management role.
 The admin user includes this role by default
 * Download the relevant plugin based on the version of the Guardium.
-1. For the Guardium 11.x, download the [Logstash_Offline_package_7.x](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-pubsub-bigquery-guardium/BigQueryOverPubSubPackage/guardium_logstash-offline-plugins-ps-bigQuery.zip)
+1. For Guardium 11.x, download the [Logstash_Offline_package_7.x](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-pubsub-bigquery-guardium/BigQueryOverPubSubPackage/guardium_logstash-offline-plugins-ps-bigQuery.zip)
-2. For the Guardium 12.x, download the [Logstash_Offline_package_8.x](https://github.com/IBM/universal-connectors/releases/download/v1.5.0/logstash-filter-big_query_guardium_filter.zip)
+2. For Guardium 12.x, download the [Logstash_Offline_package_8.x](https://github.com/IBM/universal-connectors/releases/download/v1.5.0/logstash-filter-big_query_guardium_filter.zip)

 ### Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Enable the universal connector if it is disabled.
-3. Click Upload File and select the relevant plugin based on the version of the Guardium.
+3. Click `Upload File` and select the relevant plugin based on the version of the Guardium.
 After it is uploaded, click `OK`.
-    * For the Guardium 11.x, download the [Logstash_Offline_package_7.x](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-pubsub-bigquery-guardium/BigQueryOverPubSubPackage/guardium_logstash-offline-plugins-ps-bigQuery.zip)
+    * For Guardium 11.x, download the [Logstash_Offline_package_7.x](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-pubsub-bigquery-guardium/BigQueryOverPubSubPackage/guardium_logstash-offline-plugins-ps-bigQuery.zip)
-    * For the Guardium 12.x, download the [Logstash_Offline_package_8.x](https://github.com/IBM/universal-connectors/releases/download/v1.5.0/logstash-filter-big_query_guardium_filter.zip)
+    * For Guardium 12.x, download the [Logstash_Offline_package_8.x](https://github.com/IBM/universal-connectors/releases/download/v1.5.0/logstash-filter-big_query_guardium_filter.zip)
 4. Click `Upload File` and select the key.json file.
 After it is uploaded, click `OK`.
-5. Click the Plus sign to open the Connector Configuration dialog box.
+5. Click the plus sign (+) to open the Connector Configuration dialog box.
 6. Type a name in the Connector name field.
 7. Update the input section to add the details from the [pubsub_big_query.conf](pubsub_big_query.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 8. Update the filter section to add the details from the [pubsub_big_query.conf](pubsub_big_query.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
-9. The 'type' fields should match in the input and filter configuration sections.
-This field should be unique for every individual connector added.
+9. Make sure that the `type` fields match in the input and filter configuration.
+The field must be unique for every individual connected that you add.
 10. Click `Save`.
 Guardium validates the new connector and displays it in the Configure Universal Connector page.
 11. After the offline plug-in is installed and the configuration is uploaded and saved in the Guardium machine, restart the Universal Connector using the Disable/Enable button.